 - Have a clean, dry 1/2 c muffin tin ready.

-- Roll out dough on a heavily floured surface to 1/8-1/4" thick.
-Use a 4.5" biscuit cutter (I had a perfectly sized cocktail glass) to cut 12 rounds.
-This can be done in batches if your work surface isn't large enough.
+- Roll out dough on a heavily floured surface to 1/8-1/4″ thick.
+Use a 5″ biscuit cutter to cut 12 rounds.
+This can be done in batches if your work surface isn’t large enough.

 - Make sure one side of your dough is very floured.
 This will make it easier to extract the crisps after baking.
 Place floured side down over the center of each muffin well and gently press the dough into the well.
 Repeat with the rest of the dough.